 The adhesive system was applied once again, and a freehand stratification was carried out.

 The initial aesthetic analysis had shown the presence of a marked area of incisal translucency and a clear halo on the edge.

-NE (Tokuyama Asteria) was applied as a first layer on the palatal side, followed by a buildup of body A2.
+NE (ESTELITE ASTERIA by Tokuyama Dental) was applied as a first layer on the palatal side, followed by a buildup of body A2.
 Following the manufacturer’s instruction, the body was applied as far as the medium third surface, while room was left for a thin layer of enamel NE in the incisal third.

 To recreate the enamel translucency, TE was used between the body mamelons, while the halo was reproduced using body A2.